LBC-Iriarte/Shewanella_genomics/README.md

 ## Code list:

- -- Concatenation of alignemnt of orthologous genes. concatenador.sh takes all the alignments of orthologs made by clustalo software, which were firstly identified by get_homologues.pl.
-Then the “super” protein was used for phylogenetic analysis, including model prediction and bootstrap analysis, in IQ-tree. concatenador.sh run within the same folder where all alignments (.aln) files are located.
-Note that the default output of clustalo is an alignment in fasta format with an “.aln” extention.
+ -- Concatenation of alignment of orthologous genes. concatenador.sh takes all the alignments of orthologs made by clustalo software, which were first identified by get_homologues.pl.
+Then the “super” protein was used in IQ-tree for phylogenetic analysis, including model prediction and bootstrap analysis. concatenador.sh run within the same folder where all alignments (.aln) files are located.
+Note that the default output of clustalo is an alignment in fasta format with a “.aln” extension..

 $ ./concatenador.sh